Weaving: The Perfect Stash-Buster

 Best of all for you knitters, though, is that you can also think of weaving as stash reduction.
 We all need some help with that, right?
 We owe it to our families to keep the yarn to just the spare room.
 (And weaving is absolutely not cheating on your stash!)
 Weaving provides a home for all of those lovely single balls of yarn you just had to have.

-If all of this isn’t enough to get you motivated to learn more about weaving, knitting and weaving can be used together to produce fabulous pieces, such as the Rigid Heddle Woven Ruffle Pillow.
-Here are two clips from season 1 of Knitting Daily TV: in the first one you can see the ruffle pillow being created as I show you how to weave on a rigid-heddle loom–one of the simplest, most knitter-friendly looms on the market.
+If all of this isn’t enough to get you motivated to learn more about weaving, knitting and weaving can be used together to produce fabulous pieces.
+Here are two clips from season 1 of Knitting Daily TV.
+In the first one, I show how to weave on a rigid-heddle loom–one of the simplest, most knitter-friendly looms on the market.